 Too hung over to appreciate my Euphorbias?
 I’ll have you know that I can get a lot more hung over than that!
 Round here at New Year, lack of Euphorbia-appreciation is for light-weights.

-And immediately I want to know the parameters of the game.
+And immediately I want to know the parameters of this game.
 Does it have to be a British plant?
 One we might own or one we will only ever dream about?
-You can see why my inclusion in games of I-Spy in the back of the family Cortina was discouraged.
+You can see why I was discouraged from joining in games of I-Spy in the back of the family Cortina.

 Anyway it’s rather different here in Scotland high above the soft latitudes of Sussex, and plants I’ll yearn to re-experience in my bathchair controversially include Azalea luteum.
 Frowned upon by the RHS as a non-native pest, the unique, earthy fragrance of their flowers in late May – when Northern nights never darken and all sorts of adventures and misadventures break out after a long winter – evokes memories that never fail to make me smile/faintly perspire.